-We analyze the effect of inequality in the distribution of endowment of private inputs (e.g., land, wealth) that are complementary in production with collective inputs (e.g., contribution to public goods such as irrigation and extraction from common-property resources) on efficiency in a simple class of collective action problems.
-In an environment where transaction costs prevent the efficient allocation of private inputs across individuals, and the collective inputs are provided in a decentralized manner, we characterize the optimal second-best distribution of the private input.
-We show that while efficiency increases with greater equality within the group of contributors and non-contributors, in some situations there is an optimal degree of inequality between the groups.
+We analyze the effect of inequality in the distribution of endowment of a private input (briefly, wealth) that is complementary in production with a collective input on efficiency.
+The collective input is the outcome of a collective action problem (e.g., contribution to pure or impure public goods and extraction from common-property resources).
+In an environment where transactions costs prevent the efficient allocation of the private input across individuals, and the collective action problem is resolved in a decentralized manner, we characterize the optimal second-best distribution of wealth.
+We show that while efficiency increases with greater equality within the group of contributors and non-contributors, in some situations there is an optimal degree of inequality between the groups, thereby locating Olson's original insight in a more general framework.